Jade Relaxed Linen Shirt Tutorial and Free Pattern

 Pattern paper, scissors, pins, ruler, seam ripper, fabric marker, chalk, buttonhole foot, measure tape, 18 mm bias tape maker, needle, sewing machine

-You can access the pattern by following this link HERE.
-Remember to add seam allowances as indicated in the pattern.
+You can access the multi-sized printable PDF pattern by following this link HERE.
+All seam allowances are included.
+The model is wearing size 4/6.

 Note: Prewash your fabric and tumble dry it until it is still slightly moist, dry in room temperature.
 Iron the fabric so it is easier to work with.